amd/ryzen-ai-documentation/docs/runtime_setup.rst

    set NUM_OF_DPU_RUNNERS=1

-**NPU Binary "Max"** maximizes NPU hardware resource usage, resulting in a larger footprint on the NPU.
+The second configuration maximizes NPU hardware resource usage, resulting in a larger footprint on the NPU.
 It is optimized for application requiring high throughput and low latency from a single inference session.

+This configuration should only be used for testing Early Access features and for benchmarking purposes.
+Windows Studio Effects should be disabled when using this profile.
+To disable Windows Studio Effects, open **Settings > Bluetooth & devices > Camera**, select your primary camera, and then disable all camera effects.

-To select this binary, set the following environment variables based on your PC APU type:
+To select this configuration, set the following environment variables based on your PC APU type:

 For STX APUs: